laurence001/ddjethics/README.md

 ## Ethical perspectives on sources and transparency in European data journalism

-### Repository Contents
+### Repository contents

 This repository includes the following resources used in the study:

 - **Corpus**: A collection of 37 ethical codes from European press and media councils.
-- **Codebook**: Thematic categories developed for qualitative analysis.
-- **Annotated Data**: Taguette-based annotations of ethical codes.
+- **Codebook and annotated data**: Thematic categories developed for qualitative analysis + Taguette-based annotations of ethical codes.

-### Data and Code Availability
+### Data and code availability

 The datasets generated and/or analysed during the current study are available in this repository.
 All code and annotations used for thematic analysis are included to ensure transparency and replicability.